close-dev-team/mobile-close-channel-sdk-android/README.md

 ⚠️ For min sdk version you can only use the same or a higher version (if you need a lower version, please let us know)</br>
 Target sdk version is currently the latest.
 You can only use the same or a lower version (if you need a higher version, please let us know)

-Our Close channel SDK works best on phones in only in potrait mode
+⚠️ tablet form factor and landscape mode are not supported Our Close channel SDK works best on phones in only in portrait mode

-⚠️ tablet and landscape mode are not supported
+### What you will need from us to start integration
+The following information you will need from us to start integrating the Close Channel SDK
+* github access token to download the library from private repository
+* close_channel.json or api base url and api access token
+* closeCode for adding a channel (or use SDKDEMO to start testing)

 ### Permissions